Hope World

-Hope World is the debut mixtape of South Korean rapper J-Hope.
-It was released on March 2, 2018 through label Big Hit Entertainment, along with the lead single "Daydream".
+Hope World is the debut mixtape of South Korean rapper J-Hope of BTS.
+It was released on March 2, 2018, through label Big Hit Entertainment, along with the lead single "Daydream".
 A second single titled "Airplane" was released a week later.
 The album's peak at 38 on the Billboard 200 caused J-Hope to become the highest charting Korean soloist at the time of release.

 Background and release

-Prior to launching his rap career, J-Hope was a member of the underground dance team Neuron, and was subsequently well-known as a competitive street dancer.
+Prior to launching his rap career, J-Hope was a member of the underground dance team Neuron, and was subsequently well known as a competitive street dancer.
 This eventually led him to audition as a k-pop idol trainee, where he was discovered by Big Hit Entertainment CEO Bang Si-hyuk.
 J-Hope trained under Big Hit Entertainment for three years alongside members RM and Suga before making his debut as a member of BTS in 2013.
 Joining BTS as a dancer with no prior rap or music production experience, J-Hope initially did not care for music and found his eventual interest in songwriting and production surprising.
-He cited his experience coming to Big Hit as an idol trainee as major cause behind his eventual interest.
+He cited his experience coming to Big Hit as an idol trainee as a major cause behind his eventual interest.
 In a broadcast for Naver's V Live, he explained that "I came to Seoul [as a dancer] and met many friends who could rap, like RM, Suga, and [Big Hit Entertainment producer] Supreme Boi, and learned so much from those friends...
 I think that's how I learned to really love music".
 Largely due to this inexperience, J-Hope felt that, since BTS' debut, he had been nervous about sharing his music publicly.
 The release of Hope World, however, felt like a "new beginning".

 The first mention of a potential mixtape by J-Hope came in a concept book paired with the BTS album Wings, released on October 16, 2016.
 In an interview portion of the booklet, he was asked if he had any intention of releasing his own mixtape as the other rappers in BTS had done prior.
 He stated that he was "thinking about it".
 J-Hope later cited this interest in his solo work, as well as general praise for music he produced, as a major motivation for the creation of Hope World, labeling it "stimulating".
 The mixtape is intended to serve as an introduction to the rapper, and his musical style, as well as a culmination of his musical skills up to the point of release.
 On a personal level, he intended it to express the candid emotions he felt during his time as a producer: